 Gabriel Rosenstock discusses the philosophy of Haiku and the ability of the form to disrupt everyday ways of seeing and thinking.

 ‘The richness of this book lies not in any one person’s contribution, but in the fertile space between them – between word and image, between languages, between word and silence, between landscape and light.’

-Long Exposure Issue 4 is now available!
+Long Exposure Magazine, Issue 4, is now available!

 Long Exposure Magazine has now been publishing for 2 years!

 Long Exposure Magazine is now offering feedback and guidance on a selection of your poetry.
 For an introductory fee of £10 you will receive rigorous feedback and editorial advice on a set of up to 5 poems through e-mail correspondence.

 Further opportunities at Long Exposure Magazine.